The Trilemma of Truth in Large Language Models: Introduction

-\textbf{Representation-based Probes.} A more direct approach is to examine \textit{how} an LLM internally represents text (see Fig.~\ref{fig:flow}B).
-Consider a large language model, $\mathcal{M}$, with vocabulary $\mathcal{V}$.
-The LLM maps input text $\boldsymbol{x}$ to a probability distribution over subsequent tokens, denoted $P_{\mathcal{M}}$:
+A more direct approach is to examine \textit{how} LLMs represent text internally (\Cref{fig:flow}.B).
+Consider an LLM $\mathcal{M}$ with a vocabulary $\mathcal{V}$.
+The LLM $\mathcal{M}$ maps the input text $\boldsymbol{x}$ to a probability distribution over subsequent tokens, denoted $P_{\mathcal{M}}$:

-For any token $\tau \in \mathcal{V}$, the distribution $P_{\mathcal{M}}\left(\tau \mid \boldsymbol x\right)$ denotes the probability that $\tau$ is the continuation of the sequence \(\boldsymbol{x}\).
-To compute the conditional distribution $P_{\mathcal{M}}$, an LLM transforms \(\boldsymbol{x}\) into \textit{intermediate neural activations} denoted $h_i\left(\boldsymbol{x}\right) \in \mathbb{R}^{ L \times d}$.
-Here $h_i\left(\boldsymbol{x}\right)$ denotes the neural activations of $\mathcal{M}$ after the $i$-th decoder ($d$ stands for the hidden dimensionality of the decoder and $L$ stands for the length of the sequence $\boldsymbol{x}$, i.e., number of tokens).
-We can probe these intermediate activations to identify \textit{veracity signals} -- isolating activation patterns that identify truthful statements.\footnote{We use the terms `pattern' and `signal' interchangeably.
-Similarly, `neurons' and `features' are used to refer to individual components of a signal.
-In this context, a signal or pattern denotes a set of features that operate collectively.}
+For any token $\tau \in \mathcal{V}$, the distribution $P_{\mathcal{M}}\left(\tau \mid \boldsymbol x\right)$ denotes the probability that $\tau$ is the continuation of the sequence \(\boldsymbol{x}\).\footnote{\Cref{tab:notation,tab:abbreviation}, respectively, list the notations and abbreviations used in this paper.} To compute the conditional distribution $P_{\mathcal{M}}$, an LLM transforms \(\boldsymbol{x}\) into \textit{intermediate} neural representations $h_i\left(\boldsymbol{x}\right) \in \mathbb{R}^{ L \times d}$.
+Here $h_i\left(\boldsymbol{x}\right)$ denotes the representation of $\mathcal{M}$ after the $i$th decoder, $d$ stands for the dimensionality of the decoder, and $L$ stands for the length of the sequence $\boldsymbol{x}$.
+We can probe these intermediate representations to identify veracity signals, i.e., to isolate patterns that correspond to truthful statements.
+For example, \citet{azaria-mitchell-2023-internal} train a neural network to classify statements as \textit{true} or \textit{false} based on these internal representations.
+Similarly, \citet{marks2023geometry} use a mean-difference classifier to linearly separate \textit{true} or \textit{false} statements (\Cref{fig:flow}.B1). \citet{burger2024truth} introduce the truthfulness-polarity classifier, \citet{burns2022discovering} propose a semi-supervised method based on the contrastive pairs of statements, and \citet{liu2025training} describes a training-free ensemble approach based on correlations between the representations and truthfulness.

-Examples of past works that use representation-based probes include the following. \citet{azaria2023internal} assemble a data set of \textit{true} and \textit{false} statements to train an external neural network.
-This trained neural network (a.k.a.~probe) classifies statements as true or false based on the internal representations of \texttt{Llama-2-7B} and \texttt{OPT-6.7B}.
-Similarly, \citet{marks2023geometry} use a mean-difference classifier (a.k.a.~difference-in-mean probe) to linearly separate the truth or falsehood of factual statements (see Fig.~\ref{fig:flow}B1).
-They use internal representations of \texttt{Llama-13B} model. \citet{burger2024truth} find evidence that veracity could be encoded via more than one linear direction, suggesting a more complex mechanism for tracking veracity. \citet{burns2022discovering} introduce a semi-supervised approach based on contrastive pairs of statements.
-These works rely on the idea that given a data set \(\langle\boldsymbol x, y\rangle \in \mathcal D\) with some statements \(\boldsymbol x\) and veracity labels \(y \in Z\), we can train a \textit{linear} probe \(g_i\) that maps neural activations $h_i\left(\boldsymbol{x}\right)$ into the distribution \(G_{\mathcal M}\) over \(\mathcal{M}\)'s veracity labels: